rust-lang/rfcs/text/0000-new-communication-channels.md

 them.
 The best way for them to not feel second tier is to keep the quality high and keep the channel feeling like the same welcoming Rust experience they would get on IRC.

+*3) Related: it creates confusion which channel is the official channel for meetings and the place to engage with core developers.*

+If necessary, this RFC can be revised to include recommendation, though currently subteams pick their own communication channels.
+Officially setting subteam meeting channels would probably be better as a separate RFC.

-*3) There is some concern specifically about Slack and its role in open source, as it is a closed platform.*
+*4) There is some concern specifically about Slack and its role in open source, as it is a closed platform.*

 Since the RFC recommends continuing to use IRC, advocates of IRC can continue to use it.
 Rather,